Where do calories in wine come from?

-Beverley Blanning MW for Decanter, replies: If you are looking to limit your calorie intake, you are right to focus on the alcohol content of wine, as this is by far the most significant determinant of its calorific content.
-Alcohol weighs in at a hefty seven calories per gram, which is only two calories fewer than pure fat.
+‘If you are looking to limit your calorie intake, you are right to focus on the alcohol content of wine, as this is by far the most significant determinant of its calorific content,’ wrote Beverley Blanning MW in response to a Decanter reader query in 2016.

-Wine can cause weight gain because it is a concentrated source of calories, even if it feels light to the taste,’ said Blanning, who has contributed to The Oxford Companion to Wine on wine and health.
+‘Wine can cause weight gain because it is a concentrated source of calories, even if it feels light to the taste,’ said Blanning, who has contributed to The Oxford Companion to Wine on wine and health.

-Champagne can be a good choice for limiting calorie intake, because it is often relatively low in alcohol compared to other dry whites – albeit residual sugar levels would also be a factor.
-Generally, cooler-climate whites will also have lower alcohol levels and therefore fewer calories per glass.
+‘Champagne can be a good choice, because it is often relatively low in alcohol compared to other dry whites – albeit residual sugar levels would also be a factor,’ Blanning said.

-A dry Sherry such as Manzanilla is a fortified wine, so will be high in calories, but as it is often drunk in smaller volumes, the calories consumed could end up being fewer than a lower alcohol, unfortified wine.
+Blanning added, ‘A dry Sherry such as Manzanilla is a fortified wine, so will be high in calories, but as it is often drunk in smaller volumes, the calories consumed could end up being fewer than a lower alcohol, unfortified wine.’

 volume (ml) x alcohol (ABV %) x 8